 They’re also getting children from the local schools involved, allowing them to participate in hands-on learning about birds and creating habitat.
 Educating the next generation of scientists is an important aspect of successful citizen science, raising awareness about these issues to increase involvement.

 Dr. Crain explains that “A new citizen-science project called YardMap helps you get the most from your yard, all while helping scientists collect data about how gardening practices affect birds.”
-This kind of data collection is critical and hard to get through other means; by getting scores of submissions from participants, they can end up with a substantial body of very diverse data that will help them and other researchers.
-Her project uses similar citizen science tools, inviting people to make detailed ecological maps of their yards, log bird sightings, and meet up with other people concerned about birds and habitat conservation.
+This kind of data collection is critical and hard to get through other means; by receiving hundreds of submissions from participants, they end up with a substantial body of very diverse data that will help them and other researchers.
+Her project uses similar citizen-science tools, inviting people to make detailed ecological maps of their yards, log bird sightings, and meet up with other people concerned about birds and habitat conservation.

-People interested in helping by making their own backyards more bird friendly can contact local branches of the Audubon Society or bird watching groups to get plant lists and recommendations.
-If they want to go larger scale, they can ask about projects to restore parks, greenways, and other spaces in their communities.
+Homeowners who'd like to help by making their own backyard landscaping more bird-friendly can contact local branches of the Audubon Society or birdwatching groups for plant lists and recommendations.
+If they want to go larger scale, they can ask about projects to restore parks, green ways, and other spaces in their communities.
 Volunteer labor may be needed for tasks ranging from brush clearance to bird census-taking.

 s.e. smith writes for networx.com.